JoeRupp/whats-cookin/README.md

 - HTML
 - VS Code & Atom
 - Adobe illustrator
+- Lighthouse
+- WAVE evaluation tool (chrome extension)

 ## Challenges:
 - Search bar functionality of this application was difficult to implement due to the fact it had to be able to search by name or tag.
 - Initial setup with class structure
+- Pantry class integration
+- Refactoring the code to separate the DOM manipulation into its own file

 ## Wins:
 - UX/UI layout
 - Our initial planning and design layout set us up for success.
+- Team work

 ## Testing:
 Mocha and chai are already set up, with a boilerplate test for you.